Spiced up: Further market acceptance of Mexican food will underpin industry expansion

 Industry Analysis & Industry Trends

-Over the five years to 2014, industry operators have benefited from an increased acceptance of Mexican cuisine in the mainstream American pallet.
+Over the five years to 2015, industry operators have benefited from an increased acceptance of Mexican cuisine in the mainstream American pallet.
 Additionally, an increasing immigrant population coupled with domestic adaptations of Mexican food, such as Tex-Mex cuisine, have also aided the rise of the Mexican Restaurants industry over the past five years.
 As a result of these major trends, industry revenue is expected to continue growing during the five years to 2020.... purchase to read more

-Industry Report - Starting a New Business Chapter
+Industry Report - Industry Products Chapter